EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Verify-Azure-Quota.md

     ![quota-request](../img/request-quota.png)

 2. You shall see a form.
 Input the necessary information about quota you are requesting.
-The quota required for Agentic Shop is following:
+The quota required for AgenticShop is following:

-    !!! info "Quota required for postgres agentic shop"
+    !!! info "Quota required for postgres AgenticShop"

         - 150K TPM of `GlobalStandard` capacity for `gpt-4o` model.
         - 120K TPM of `GlobalStandard` capacity for `text-embedding-ada-002` model.